Meet Mark Wilson

 The 5 Star School for Music learning method is relaxing and comfortable, yet structured with a gentle guidance that allows students to grow at their own pace.
 Karen is now offering her lessons online — through Skype or Facetime .

 Karen has gotten great feedback from students who’ve taken her online classes and says, “Online teaching is still very interactive, and students can enjoy lessons from the comfort of their home.
 Without the drive-time — no hassles or stress with traffic — so it’s been easier for some students to fit music lessons into their busy schedules.”

-Karen teaches one-on-one private lessons for voice, guitar, bass, and ukulele.
+Karen teaches ONLINE ONLY, one-on-one private lessons for voice, guitar, bass, and ukulele.
 She’s currently offering a free 30-minute class to see if on-line lessons work for new students.
 Karen’s favorite styles of music to play are Pop, R&B and Bluegrass.
 When not teaching or playing music, she enjoys astronomy, painting, drawing, hiking and biking.